NathanKolbow/msConverter/src/Code-Progress.md

 ### Known bugs:

-1. Networks with times that tie have the potential to spit out nonsense when using `SimSuite::newickToMS` (especially star phylogenies); tying times should be disallowed.
+1. Networks with times that tie have the potential to spit out nonsense (especially star phylogenies)